 2016 - This is the year that we celebrated 70 years in business.
 Major renovations were started at the workshop in West St, Carlton and are due to be finished early next year.
 2017 is shaping up to be a major year for Hunts Marine with many internal and business changes coming - stay tuned.

-2018 and beyond - With the sale of the Blakehurst site completed in late 2017 we moved to an all in one location at our recently renovated premises at 259 West St, Carlton.
+2018 - With the sale of the Blakehurst site completed in late 2017 we moved to an all in one location at our recently renovated premises at 259 West St, Carlton.
 The Sydney store continues to stock the brands of Quintrex, Whittley and Glastron and the Crusiecraft franchise was moved to our Wollongong store under the control of director Blake McArthur who is an avid offshore fisherman and long term Cruisecraft owner.
 Brad Cottier continues to manage the growth of the Batemans Bay store with an increased focus on the far South Coast and Canberra markets proving to be very successful.